 What should my MBA application resume look like?
-With the launch of the 2013-2014 MBA admissions season, this is a critical question applicants around the world will be asking themselves over the next 6-8 months.
+There are examples that you can download here.
+With the launch of the 2014-2015 MBA admissions season, this is a critical question applicants around the world will be asking themselves over the next 6-8 months.
 The good news is the answer is simple: your resume should be a forward-thinking advertisement that markets your strengths.
 The execution of that simple design, however, comes with a number of important caveats:

 Structure & Format